amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > **Note**: Consult your Information Systems Security Officer (ISSO) for proper handling procedures for Emergency Access accounts.

-**Recommendations**:
+> 💡 **Recommendations**:
-- Record passwords for Emergency Access accounts legibly by hand (do not type or send to a printer)
+> - Record passwords for Emergency Access accounts legibly by hand (do not type or send to a printer)
-- Store passwords for Emergency Access accounts in a safe that resides in a physically secure location.
+> - Store passwords for Emergency Access accounts in a safe that resides in a physically secure location.
-- Do not save passwords to an Enterprise password vault or Privleged Access Management (PAM) system.
+> - Do not save passwords to an Enterprise password vault or Privleged Access Management (PAM) system.
-- Do not save passwords to a personal password vault (LastPass, Apple Keychain, Google, OnePassword, Microsoft Authenticator, etc.)
+> - Do not save passwords to a personal password vault (LastPass, Apple Keychain, Google, OnePassword, Microsoft Authenticator, etc.)
-- Store backup copies for Emergency Access account credentials in a geographic distant location.
+> - Store backup copies for Emergency Access account credentials in a geographic distant location.
-- Exclude at least 1 Emergency Access account from Azure MFA.
+> - Exclude at least 1 Emergency Access account from Azure MFA.
-- Monitor and alert on Emergency Access account usage.
+> - Monitor and alert on Emergency Access account usage.

 > 📘 **Reference**: [Manage Emergency Access Accounts in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access)

 #### Connect Azure AD logs to Microsoft Sentinel and set up alerts
 Azure AD logs must be connected to the Microsoft SIEM, Sentinel, to set up automated alerting based on Emergency Access Account usage.

->**Warning**: Remember to revisit these steps once Mission Landing Zone is deployed and Microsoft Sentinel is enabled.
+> **Warning**: Remember to revisit these steps once Mission Landing Zone is deployed and Microsoft Sentinel is enabled.

 1. [Connect Azure AD Sign-In Logs to Microsoft Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-active-directory)
 2. [Configure an Analytics Rule to alert when Emergency Access account is used](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access#monitor-sign-in-and-audit-logs)